Against All Odds

 "Ginny, we're magic folk, you twit!"

-"May I borrow your wand?"
+"May I borrow your wand?" he asked after pulling the front door shut behind them.

-She placed the warm wood in his hand and he cursed under his breath something she couldn't decipher.
+She placed the warm wood in his hand, and he cursed under his breath something she couldn't decipher.

 "Let's see… I think it was… Ah!"
 He grinned his trademark grin and performed two quick swishes in front of them.
 He gave her back her wand and eased a little in his stance.
 "There.
 Much better."

 "What did you…" Ginny trailed off as warmth flooded her.
 She looked at the ground around their feet and saw the snow was melting.
 His infectious smile was now playing at her own lips.
-"Heat spell.
+"Heat Charm.
 Nice."

 "No jackets required," he stated, not removing his eyes from the sky.
-Then he glanced at her slightly shaking from the cold in her long-sleeved top and tsked, shaking his head.
+Then he glanced at her slightly shaking from the cold in her long-sleeved top and tsk'd, shaking his head.
 "But that won't help you."
 He shrugged out of his jacket and draped it around her shoulders.

 "Yes.
 The stars…are very pretty."

 Christmas morning was spectacular, given its backdrop.
-Molly had made sweaters for everyone (as usual) and the food was perfect.
+Molly had made sweaters for everyone, as usual, and the food was perfect.
 Even Andromeda looked a little relaxed, though they still had no word from her husband.

 She knew not to expect anything from Sirius.
 Him being with them was more for him anyway.
 Merlin knew where he'd end up next.
 The thought made her sad; she knew he couldn't stay with them.
 But she had to wonder where he would go.
 She didn't ruin the mood by broaching the topic, though.
 So she kept her mind on other things.